zenml-io/zenml/tests/README.md

 2. Provision the test environment.
 This will configure and start a local ZenML deployment and will register and provision the stack components that are configured for the environment.
-(Note that some environments require the `docker-compose` pip package to be installed, so make sure to do that.
+(Note that some environments require the `docker-composer-v2` pip package to be installed, so make sure to do that.

 The test framework will also take care of rebuilding the ZenML container images that are required for the server to run